Magro28/Magro28.github.io/_posts/2016-05-28-parallax-scrolling-with-phaser.md

 and the parallax layers.
 In the preload function you have to load your different background layers and in the create function you add them to the game.
-They have to be fixed to the camera so that they are always rendered relativ to the camera position.
+They have to be fixed to the camera so that they are always rendered relative to the camera position.
 We also need to load a player sprite when we want that the parallax scrolling should relate to the player movement.